 Before you apply for planning permission, you may find it helpful to discuss your proposals with us first by using our pre-application advice service.
 There is a charge for this service but it can help you get your application right, which could save you time and money.

-You can contact our planning team for advice using the contact details on this page.
+You can contact our planning team for advice using the contact details below.

 How pre-application advice can help

 If you send us your proposals and plans before you prepare a formal application, we can advise you informally about whether your application is likely to be successful, or not, Although the approval of planning is not guaranteed due to public and statutory consultations we can try to resolve any obvious problems.

 We can also tell you what information you need to provide and how soon we are likely to make a decision once you've applied.